 Weather safety tips

-- Wear sunscreen or proper sun blocking clothing
+- Wear sunscreen and proper sun blocking clothing

 - Wear a hat